victronenergy/dbus_gps/README.txt

 dbus_gps
 ========

-daemon on ccgx that reads info from a usb/serial gps in NMEA0183 format and publishes it on dbus
+daemon on ccgx that reads info from a usb/serial gps in NMEA0183 format and publishes it on dbus.

 To build and compile: